khyathikomalan/khyathikomalan.github.io/_pages/cv.md

 Education
 ======

-* B.S. in Mathematics, California Institute of Technology (Caltech), Class of 2027 (on leave since Spring 2024)
+* B.S. in Mathematics, California Institute of Technology (Caltech), Class of 2028 (took a break from summer 2024, returned fall 2025)

 Selected Projects
 ======